 - Flexible accordion panels: To the shin and back of the boot above the heel to aid in ankle flexion.

 - Interior ankle padding: Plenty of padding to at least the ankle area is crucial.
 Also, look for moisture-wicking and antimicrobial fabric.
 An ‘Airmesh’ lining is a feature in a lot of boots to aid cooling.
 A replaceable insole is also a nice feature.

 - A stretch gaitor: To seal the boot around your calf and prevent dirt and water entry.
-Most boots also feature a gaitor which seals the closure up to about third buckle level to keep debris and water out.
+Most boots also feature a gaitor which seals the closure up to about the third buckle level to keep debris and water out.

 Which Type of Boot is Best For Me?

 Motocross boots offer the most protection to the dirt bike rider.
 Ankle injuries are very common in motocross racing and most riders use a High-End boot.
-Ankle fractures can happen without even touching the ground, simply by over jumping or falling short on a jump is enough to break an ankle.
+Ankle fractures can happen without even touching the ground, simply over jumping or falling short on a jump is enough to break an ankle.